 Step 3: Record

 To start recording, go into the recording screen and click 'Start Capturing’ or press F10 on your keyboard.
 The recording will begin after 3-seconds.
 Press F10 to finish recording.

 Step 4: Edit

 To edit videos, select “Export all clips to the editor."
 You will automatically be transferred to the video editing suite where you can cut, rotate and scale your clips, add annotations a whole load of other cool features.

 Step 5: Export

 When you’ve finished editing, click “Export" and select the file format (MP4.
 MOV, or GIF).
 Click 'Export' again wait for it to complete then click “Find the target" to locate your file.

-Sometimes, you will need to add some transitions, filters or overlays to the recorded videos, you can do some basic video editing such as splitting, cutting and rotating in Filmora Scrn, but if you think the video editing features are limited, you can try Wondershare Filmora9 which has much more presets for Titles & Text, Animations, Effects, and Transitions.
+Sometimes, you need to add some transitions, filters, or overlays to the recorded videos.
+You can choose to do some basic video editing, such as splitting, cutting, and rotating in Filmora Scrn.
+However, if you think the video editing features are limited, you can try Wondershare Filmora9 which has many more presets for Titles & Text, Animations, Effects, and Transitions.